digilou/mars511/mars511/README.md

+# Mars 511

+A web app drawing on the MAAS API (http://marsweather.ingenology.com/) to inform about the current weather on Mars.

+I was orignially inspired by the 5k competition from A List Apart.
+But now my Free Code Camp experience has pushed me to developing it for fun.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>